Women's suffrage in Iowa: Early efforts

-The National American Woman Suffrage Association (NAWSA) held their annual convention in Des Moines in January of 1897.
+The National American Woman Suffrage Association (NAWSA) held their annual convention in Des Moines in January 1897.
 By this time, there were a total of 235 active suffrage groups in the state.
 The next year, IWSA created a legislative committee to petition for a state amendment.
 Evelyn H. Belden was the chair for the committee and worked with Mary Garrett Hay to lobby the state legislature.
 Catt ensured that a state suffrage office was placed in Des Moines before the opening of the 1898 legislative session.
 In 1900, petitions for women's suffrage with more than 100,000 signatures were sent to the state legislature.
 This led to legislation that failed in the state Senate by only one vote.
 In 1902, more legislation was passed, this time in the Senate, and failing in the House.
 The subsequent two sessions in 1904 and 1906 also had narrow losses on women's suffrage amendment bills.